The Census and the Second Law: An Entropic Approach to Optimal Apportionment for the U.S. House of Representatives: Some Specific Apportionment Methods

 Birkhoff \cite{birkhoff:1976} also introduced a notion of what he called \textit{binary consistency}, and what Balinski and Young \cite{balinski_young:1982} later labeled \textit{relative well-roundedness}.
 They define a state's apportionment to be \textit{over-rounded} if $a_s > q_s + \tfrac{1}{2}$, and \textit{under-rounded} if $a_s < q_s - \tfrac{1}{2}$.
 An apportionment $\bv{a}$ is said to be relatively well-rounded if there is no pair of states such that one state is under-rounded and another over-rounded.
 It turns out that the Webster method is the only method which is house monotone, pairwise consistent, and always relatively well-rounded.
-Since we are unmoved in general by arguments about nearness to quotas \textit{per se} and in particular by an argument that presumes without justification an \textit{ad hoc} definition of over or under-rounding, we are not bothered that the entropic method can violate this property.
+Since we are unmoved in general by arguments about nearness to quotas \textit{per se} and in particular by an argument that presumes without justification an \textit{ad hoc} definition of over or under-rounding that ignores the absolute sizes of the states, we are not bothered that the entropic method can violate this property.

-The Webster Method can still violate quota in either direction, but in actual practice rarely does so for non-contrived examples.
-It is apparently the only divisor method guaranteed to be near fair share, which underlies its eventual advocacy by Balinski and Young.\footnote{But only after some earlier enchantment with their own quota/fair share method....} Computer simulations have suggested that the Webster method very slightly favors large states, but it appears to have the smallest bias of any of the historic divisor methods, by various measures.
+The Webster Method can also violate quota in either direction, but in actual practice rarely does so for non-contrived examples.
+It is apparently the only divisor method guaranteed to be near fair-share, which underlies its eventual advocacy by Balinski and Young.\footnote{But only after some earlier enchantment with their own quota/fair share method....} Computer simulations have suggested that the Webster method very slightly favors large states, but it appears to have the smallest bias of any of the historic divisor methods, by various measures.